 Find the best library databases for your research.

 We haven't yet identified any Popular databases.
 Check back soon!

 The following databases are newly acquired or being evaluated for a future subscription.

 Documentaries, educational films, and news clips in many subject areas.

-Academic Video Online delivers more than 62,000 video titles spanning the widest range of subject areas including anthropology, business, counseling, film, health, history, music, and more.
-More than 17,000 titles are exclusive to Alexander Street, all with a predictable annual cost.
-Curated for the educational experience, the massive depth of content and breadth of content-types (such as documentaries, films, demonstrations, etc) in Academic Video Online makes it a useful resource for all types of patrons, giving libraries a high return on investment.
-Valid until 6/24/17.
+Academic Video Online is the most comprehensive video subscription available to libraries.
+It delivers more than 62,000 titles spanning the widest range of subject areas including anthropology, business, counseling, film, health, history, music, and more.
+Curated for the educational experience, the massive depth of content and breadth of content-types (such as documentaries, films, demonstrations, etc.) in Academic Video Online makes it a useful resource for all types of patrons, giving libraries a high return on investment.